WHAT IS LITTLE EGYPT?

 SHAOYANG WEN

-Shaoyang Wen is a designer currently studying at the American Film Institute.
+Shaoyang Wen is a production designer currently studying at the American Film Institute.
 Wen explored projects across multiple fields, including architectural, interior, and theater design.
-In addition to his design background, Wen has extensive acting experience, with an artistic journey that spans Peking Opera, theater, and film.
+In addition to his design background, Wen has extensive acting experience, with an artistic journey that spans theater, film, and even the Peking Opera.

 He believes production design represents the perfect intersection of architectural practice and performance storytelling, and aspires to break boundaries between mediums while exploring diverse creative possibilities.